Dietary fiber

 Insoluble fiber – which does not dissolve in water – is inert to digestive enzymes in the upper gastrointestinal tract.
 Examples are wheat bran, cellulose, and lignin.
-Coarsely ground insoluble fiber triggers the secretion of mucus in the large intestine, providing bulking.
-Finely ground insoluble fiber does not have this effect and can actually have a constipating effect.
+Coarsely ground insoluble fiber triggers the secretion of mucus in the large intestine providing bulking.
+However, finely ground insoluble fiber does not have this effect and instead can cause a constipation.
 Some forms of insoluble fiber, such as resistant starches, can be fermented in the colon.

 Definition

 Dietary fiber is defined to be plant components that are not broken down by human digestive enzymes.
 In the late 20th century, only lignin and some polysaccharides were known to satisfy this definition, but in the early 21st century, resistant starch and oligosaccharides were included as dietary fiber components.
 The most accepted definition of dietary fiber is "all polysaccharides and lignin, which are not digested by the endogenous secretion of the human digestive tract".
 Currently, most animal nutritionists are using either a physiological definition, "the dietary components resistant to degradation by mammalian enzymes", or a chemical definition, "the sum of non-starch polysaccharides (NSP) and lignin".
-Lignin, a major dietary insoluble fiber source, may alter the rate and metabolism of soluble fibers.
-Other types of insoluble fiber, notably resistant starch, are fermented to produce short-chain fatty acids, which are sources of energy for colonocytes.
-A diet rich in dietary fiber and whole grains may lower rates of coronary heart disease, colon cancer, and type 2 diabetes.

-Definition of dietary fiber varies among institutions:

-Dietary fibers can act by changing the nature of the contents of the gastrointestinal tract and by changing how other nutrients and chemicals are absorbed.
-Some types of soluble fiber absorb water to become a gelatinous, viscous substance.
-Some types of insoluble fiber have bulking action and are not fermented, while some insoluble fibers like wheat bran may be slowly fermented in the colon in addition to the fecal bulking effect.
-Generally, soluble fibers are fermented more than insoluble fibers in the colon.

 Types and sources

 Contents in food

-Dietary fibers are found in fruits, vegetables and whole grains.
-The amount of fiber contained in common foods are in the following table:
+Dietary fiber is found in fruits, vegetables and whole grains.
+The amounts of fiber contained in common foods are listed in the following table:

 Dietary fiber is found in plants, typically eaten whole, raw or cooked, although fiber can be added to make dietary supplements and fiber-rich processed foods.
 Grain bran products have the highest fiber contents, such as crude corn bran (79 g per 100 g) and crude wheat bran (43 g per 100 g), which are ingredients for manufactured foods.
-Medical authorities, such as the Mayo Clinic, recommend adding fiber-rich products to the Standard American Diet (SAD) because it is rich in processed and artificially sweetened foods, with minimal intake of vegetables and legumes.
+Medical authorities, such as the Mayo Clinic, recommend adding fiber-rich products to the Standard American Diet because fiber intake is lower on such a diet that's rich in processed and artificially sweetened foods with minimal intake of vegetables and legumes.